The Top 63 Small Backyard Ideas – Landscaping and Design

 Swapping your backyard for a patio doesn’t have to mean abandoning all hope for greenery.
 Line the edges of your patio with garden beds filled with ornamental shrubs or vibrant annuals.
 You can also add dimension to the space with hanging baskets and large containers filled with hardy perennials like hostas and hydrangeas.

 Unless you live in the middle of a dense city, your backyard patio is going to need some supplemental light sources.
 String lights are a classic fixture of urban patios and come in various styles and brightness levels.
-Solar-powered lanterns are also a great option, especially if you don’t want to deal with running cables to-and-from the house.
+Solar-powered lanterns are also a great option, especially if you don’t want to deal with running cables from the house.

-2. Small Backyard Garden Ideas
+2. Cultivating Greenery in Your Small Backyard

 There’s no need to choose between a traditional lawn and a plentiful garden in your small backyard.
 You can use wood containers or stone borders to section off small garden beds for ornamental plants or vegetables.
 Or blend your grass into your perennial bushes and trees for a wild-grown aesthetic.

 Incorporate plants of various heights to add depth to your landscape design.
-Fill out the majority of your garden beds with hardy, low-maintenance perennials that will come back year-after-year.
-You can fill the gaps with smaller annuals come springtime — a nice touch because you can change up your garden’s color palette each year.
+Fill out the majority of your garden beds with hardy, low-maintenance perennials that will come back year after year.
+You can fill the gaps with smaller annuals come springtime—a nice touch because you can change up your garden’s color palette each year.

 When selecting your garden plants, especially perennials, think about how your backyard will change throughout the year.
 Plant species that flower in the spring, summer, and fall for a diverse garden design that naturally updates itself with the seasons.